Runbook/runbook/docs/developers/architecture-overview.md

 #### Broker

-Like the MONITORS Broker the CRAS Broker simply receives JSON messages from the MONITORS Worker or CRBRIDGE Bridge processes and forwards them to a CRAS Actioner process.
+Like the MONITORS Broker the CRAS Broker simply receives JSON messages from the MONITORS Worker or BRIDGE Bridge processes and forwards them to a CRAS Actioner process.
 This facilitates the ability for multiple monitor results to be processed at the same time and from multiple machines.
 Like the MONITORS broker while currently this process is a single process in each datacenter it does not necessarily require this.
 To scale the performance of monitor result processing multiple Brokers could be launched.

 #### Actioner